 Welcome!
-I am a Lecturer in International Relations at the University of St. Andrews.
+I am a Senior Lecturer (Associate Professor) in International Relations at the University of St. Andrews.
 I previously held a postdoctoral fellowship at the Kroc Institute for International Peace Studies at the University of Notre Dame after earning my PhD in Comparative Politics and International Relations from Princeton University.

 My research interests lie at the intersection of ethnic politics and conflict studies, with a regional focus on Africa.
-My book manuscript analyzes ethnic recruitment practices into African armies and how those practices have destabilized regimes, both historically and more recently during transitions to democracy.
-Other projects examine the causes and consequences of ethnic collective punishment during the Mau Mau rebellion in colonial Kenya, the challenges to civil war termination and peace building processes posed by ethnically recruited armies, and the political obstacles to successful military adaptation during counterinsurgency wars.
+My book, When Soldiers Rebel, analyzes ethnic recruitment practices into African armies and how those practices have destabilized regimes, both historically and more recently during transitions to democracy.
+Other projects examine the causes and consequences of ethnic collective punishment during the Mau Mau rebellion in colonial Kenya, the challenges to civil war termination and peace building posed by ethnically recruited armies, and the political obstacles to successful military adaptation during counterinsurgency wars.